pulse2percept/pulse2percept/doc/install.rst

 Similarly, if your platform is not officially supported (and hence we do not have a wheel for it), you will need to build p2p from source.
-Following recent trends in the NumPy and SciPy community, we do not provide wheels for 32-bit platforms (this includes all Unix platforms and Windows starting with Python 3.10).

 Prerequisites
 -------------